goodeats/api-tdd/README.md

 # Express Generator

-Generated the app with the [Express application generator](https://expressjs.com/en/starter/generator.html)
+Generated the app with the [Express application generator](https://expressjs.com/en/starter/generator.html).

+# Jest

+Had to install [Jest Snippets](https://marketplace.visualstudio.com/items?itemName=andys8.jest-snippets) so that VS Code would not autofill `it` to `instanceof`.

+Using [SuperTest](https://github.com/visionmedia/supertest) to simulate HTTP requests and assert their responses.